-Luckily for you, we’ve whittled down the best fun places to eat in London so you can leisurely make your way to one of our recommendations down below.
-The list has been sorted into categories depending on your mood and preferences; we’ve got casual, classy, dance-y, and ones that will sort your plans for a group trip out.
-Your food and entertainment London experiences are about to seriously get levelled up.
+We’ve whittled down the best estaurants with entertainment in London, so you can make your way to one of our recommendations down below.
+The list has been sorted into categories depending on your mood and preferences; we’ve got casual, classy, fancy and more.
+Your experiences at London restaurants with entertainment are about to seriously get levelled up.

 Who doesn't love a spot of entertainment with their meal?
 Especially when it involves mind-blowing circus performances and exciting cabaret shows.
-London plays host to some of the best acts and performers in the world, and combined with some smashing food, you're in store for a great evening.
+London plays host to some of the best acts and performers in the world and combined with some smashing food, you're in store for a great evening.

 The Courtesan, Brixton